Biowess-dev/HematoX/README.md

 ## Contributing

 Contributions are welcome!
-HematoX is an educational project — improvements to clinical accuracy, UI/UX, and documentation are especially appreciated.
+HematoX is an educational project, improvements to clinical accuracy, UI/UX, and documentation are especially appreciated.

 ```bash
 # Fork and clone